Nervosys/Botnix/docs/languages-frameworks/swift.section.md

 The `swift` package has a separate `lib` output containing just the Swift standard library, to prevent Swift applications needing a dependency on the full Swift compiler at run-time.
-Linking with the Nixpkgs Swift toolchain already ensures binaries correctly reference the `lib` output.
+Linking with the Botpkgs Swift toolchain already ensures binaries correctly reference the `lib` output.

 Sometimes, Swift is used only to compile part of a mixed codebase, and the